Results 1 to 1 of 1

 My PC is left on 24/7, and my daily update is scheduled for 6:00 AM.

-To schedule a Windows Defender full scan, follow the instructions in this post with the exception of the arguments to add to the program in the Actions tab.
+To schedule a Windows Defender full scan, follow these same instructions and create another new task, and name it appropriately.
+Everything will be the same with the exception of the arguments to add to the program in the Actions tab.
+For a weekly Full Scan and a daily Quick Scan, that's two more new tasks.

 For arguments, you want Windows Defender to get the latest definitions update and then run a full scan; -SignatureUpdate -Scan -ScanType 2.
 There is a space after each argument.
 For a Quick Scan, use -SignatureUpdate -Scan -ScanType 1.

-I have mine set for a daily quick scan and weekly full scan (a daily full scan is a bit of overkill for me).
+I have tasks setup for a daily quick scan and weekly full scan (a daily full scan is a bit of overkill for me).
 Note that for a weekly full scan, in the New Trigger dialog box you'll want to use Weekly, and select a day and time.

-Last edited by bbearren; 2014-04-22 at 17:10.
-Reason: updated OS versions capabilityCreate a new drive image before making system changes, in case you need to start over!
+Last edited by bbearren; 2016-09-20 at 20:11.
+Reason: updated OS versions capability, clarity, graphicsCreate a fresh drive image before making system changes, in case you need to start over!